OPERATIONAL TECHNOLOGY (OT) NETWORKS EXPLAINED

 What is an OT Network?

-An OT network, is a network that directly controls and monitors industrial equipment, processes, and assets.
+An OT network, is a communications network that is used to directly control and monitor industrial equipment, processes, and assets.
 OT networks are distinct from Information Technology (IT) networks, which focus on information processing and communication.

 OT and IT networks often share data which enhances visibility of complex processes, and improves decision making across the enterprise.
 When the 2 networks are integrated like this, it is referred to as IT/OT convergence.